UTokyo-FieldPhenomics-Lab/EasyIDP/README.md

 </div>

+> **Note**
+> The author is busying for graduation thesis currently, this project is out of developing before Oct 2023 (Severe bug fixing may still available).

 EasyIDP (Easy Intermediate Data Processor), A handy tool for dealing with region of interest (ROI) on the image reconstruction (Metashape & Pix4D) outputs, mainly in agriculture applications.
 It provides the following functions:

 1. Backward Projection ROI to original images (`Backward Projector`).